David Braben

-David John Braben OBE FREng (born 2 January 1964) is a British video game developer and designer, founder and CEO of Frontier Developments, co-creator of the Elite series of space trading video games, first published in 1984.
-He is also a co-founder of and works as a trustee for the Raspberry Pi Foundation which in 2012 launched a low-cost computer for education.
+David John Braben OBE FREng (born 2 January 1964) is an English video game developer and designer, founder and President of Frontier Developments, and co-creator of the Elite series of space trading video games, first published in 1984.
+He is also a co-founder of and works as a trustee for the Raspberry Pi Foundation, which in 2012 launched a low-cost computer for education.

+Biography

-Personal life
+Early life

-Braben attended Buckhurst Hill County High School in Chigwell in Essex.
+Braben was born in West Bridgford, Nottingham.
+He attended Buckhurst Hill County High School in Chigwell, Essex.
 He studied Natural Sciences at Jesus College, Cambridge, specialising in Electrical Science in his final year.
-In May 1993, he married Katharin Dickinson in Cambridge.
-His current wife is Wendy Irvin-Braben and he has two sons.

-Work
+Career

 In 2008, Braben was an investor and non-executive director of Phonetic Arts, a speech generation company led by Paul Taylor.
 Phonetic Arts was acquired by Google in 2010, for an undisclosed sum.

 In May 2011, Braben announced a new prototype computer intended to stimulate the teaching of basic computer science in schools.
-Called Raspberry Pi, the computer is mounted in a package the size of a credit card, and has a USB port on one end with a HDMI monitor socket on the other, and provides an ARM processor running Linux for an estimated price of about £15 for a configured system, cheap enough to give to a child to do whatever he or she wants with it.
-The Raspberry Pi Foundation, a charity whose aim is to "promote the study of computer science and related topics, especially at school level, and to put the fun back into learning computing".
+Called Raspberry Pi, the computer is mounted in a package the size of a credit card, has a USB port on one end with a HDMI monitor socket on the other, and provides an ARM processor running Linux for an estimated price of about £15 for a configured system, cheap enough to give to a child to do whatever he or she wants with it.
+The Raspberry Pi Foundation is a charity whose aim is to "promote the study of computer science and related topics, especially at school level, and to put the fun back into learning computing".